Rearwin Ken-Royce

-Design and Development
+Design and development

 Rae Rearwin had toured Wichita aircraft manufacturers in the summer of 1927 and resolved to start an aircraft manufacturing business.
 After failing to hire Herb Rawdon away from Travel Air Corporation, he hired a young engineer Rawdon had suggested.
 Work on the company's first airplane began in an old garage in Salina, Kansas.
-The airplane, the Ken-Royce, was complete in January 1929.
+The airplane, the Ken-Royce, was completed in January 1929.
 The name was both homage to Rae Rearwin's two sons, and a play on the name Rolls-Royce, implying a quality product.

 The first aircraft was finished before a factory or financial backing had been set up.
 After both were found, further Ken-Royces were built in Kansas City.

 The Ken-Royce was a three-seat sport/touring biplane with pilot and passengers seated in tandem.
 Dual controls were optional, as was the choice of tail skid or tailwheel for the landing gear.
 Early Ken-Royce's were built with 180 hp Curtiss Challenger engines, while Continental Motors' first engine, the 170 hp A-70 was substituted after 1930.
 Production continued until 1937.